Battlestar Galactica: Television series

+Original continuity

 Battlestar Galactica (1978–79)

 Glen A. Larson, the creator and executive producer of Battlestar Galactica, claimed he had conceived of the Battlestar Galactica premise, which he called Adam's Ark, during the late 1960s.
 As James E. Ford detailed in "Battlestar Galactica and Mormon Theology", a paper read at the Joint Conference of the American Culture and Popular Culture Associations on April 17, 1980 (and published as "Theology in Prime Time Science Fiction: Battlestar Galactica and Mormon Doctrine", Journal of Popular Culture #17 [1983]: 83–87), the series incorporated many themes from Mormon theology, such as marriage for "time and eternity", a "council of twelve", a lost thirteenth tribe of humans, and a planet called Kobol (an anagram of Kolob), as Larson was a member of the Church of Jesus Christ of Latter-day Saints.
 However, he was unable to find financial backing for his TV series for a number of years.
 Battlestar Galactica was finally produced in the wake of the success of the 1977 film Star Wars.
 The original Cylons of Battlestar Galactica, robotic antagonists bent on destroying all humankind, owe much to Fred Saberhagen's berserker stories, including Saberhagen's fictional race the Builders whose "sliding single red eye" became the signature design element for the Cylons.

 Larson had envisioned Battlestar Galactica as a series of made-for-TV movies (a three-hour pilot program and two two-hour episodes) for the American Broadcasting Company (ABC).
 A shortened version of the three-hour pilot, Saga of a Star World, was screened in Canadian theaters (before the TV series was telecast) and in American, European and Australian theaters later on.
 Instead of two additional TV movies, ABC decided to commission a weekly TV series of one-hour episodes.

 In 1979 at the sixth annual People's Choice Awards, the TV series won in the category of "Best New TV Drama Series".

 The first episode of the TV series (the long pilot TV movie) was broadcast on September 17, 1978.
 About 30 minutes before the scheduled end, that broadcast was interrupted by the signing of the Egyptian–Israeli Camp David Accords.
 After the interruption (which was nearly an hour in length), the episode picked back up where it left off.

 During the eight months after the pilot's first broadcast, 17 original episodes of the series were made (five of them two-part shows), equivalent to a standard 24-episode TV season.
 Citing declining ratings and cost overruns, ABC canceled Battlestar Galactica in April 1979.
 Its final episode "The Hand of God" was telecast on April 29, 1979.